 There are two basic methods for identifying the geolocation of your website users: these are either using an IP lookup method, or by using a Geolocation API.

 One helpful tool built into HTML5 is a geolocation API.
 If you choose to use this method, users will be prompted to ask if they are willing to provide their geographic location.
+A common reason to do this geolocation is to show the European Users a cookie banner as required by GDPR and other regulations.
 This method should work with all modern browsers (or at least all of those other than Internet Explorer 10 and older, and Opera Mini)

 The advantage of this approach is that it is likely to provide fairly accurate results, and it will provide you with the geolocation coordinates, or the longitude and latitude of the user.
 The disadvantage of this is that it will not provide you information unless the user voluntarily provides the information, which may not be the case in many circumstances.
 Examples of this can include the user's local timezone, currency, as well as other things like ISP and connection type (such as VPN or proxy).
 Understandably, many users are concerned about privacy and will choose not to allow this functionality.